The Ballad of Don Quinn 1992

 The Ballad of Don Quinn tells the story of southern Saskatchewan’s original punk rocker and his attempts to resurrect his band a decade after their scarcely noticed demise.

-This was my first film after university, shot over the course of four weekends in October 1990, with a small crew and cast of mostly first-time actors.
+This was my first film after “film school”, shot over the course of four weekends in October 1990, with a small volunteer crew of friends from film school days and a cast of mostly first-time actors.

-Mike Burns, a local music impresario, plays the title character in his first acting role.
-Laura Pollock, a film student at the U of R played Ziggy Panzer.
-The cast included Chris Cunningham, Dave Loblaw, and filmmaker Alan Zweig, who spent a year in Regina teaching at the U of R. When I relocated to Toronto, I cast Alan in my film Ecstasy.
+Mike Burns, a Regina music impresario, played the title character in his first acting role.
+Mike would go on to be the head of ACTRA in Saskatchewan for many years.
+Laura Pollock, then a film student at the U of R played Ziggy Panzer.
+The cast included Chris Cunningham, Dave Loblaw, and Toronto filmmaker Alan Zweig, who spent a year in Regina teaching at the U of R. When I relocated to Toronto, I cast Alan in my film Ecstasy.

 The film was produced with the support of a grant from the Saskatchewan Arts Board (now known as SK Arts), and I used gear from the Saskatchewan Filmpool Cooperative.
 The film benefited from the NFB program PFAPS, which meant that the film stock was developed for free at the NFB’s Montreal lab, though there was a couple months turnaround for the “rushes”.